sdbeer/ai-product-strategy/03-the-margin/cost-curve.md

 <!-- Cheap model → frontier model routing logic -->

 **Triage model:**
+Small tier model (e.g., Gemini Flash) acts as the gateway router.

 **Frontier model:**
+Premium reasoning model (e.g., OpenAI o1 or equivalent).

 **Routing rule:**
+Evaluate incoming user intents.
+If a request is a routine chat or dashboard pull, execute immediately on the Small tier.
+If it requires cross-institutional debt calculation, cascade to Mid.
+If it contains a raw multi-page OCR contract payload, cascade to Frontier.

 **Expected cascade ratio:**
+90% (Small/Mid) / 10% (Frontier).

 ## Pricing Model